EOSIO/eos/docs/00_install/01_build-from-source/02_build-eosio-binaries/02_manual-build/00_eosio-dependencies/01_amazon-linux.md

 ## Dependencies - Manual Install - Amazon Linux 2017.09 or Higher

 [[info | Download EOSIO Software]]
 | This section assumes you already have the EOSIO source code.
-If not, please [Download the EOSIO source](../../../../01_build-from-source/01_download-eosio-source.md).
+If not, just [Download the EOSIO source](../../../../01_build-from-source/01_download-eosio-source.md).

 <!--
 # download and run base docker image